 This is an example of gender discrimination in the office.
 I was in for a meeting with {Name, Division এই this month and was surprised to find that I was finally dropped from the plan.
 In a conversation with the name of the offending person about {date}, I was told that the move was taken because they did not think I would be a contractor as a woman and “it was best for men”.

-I have worked tirelessly for the last {period of time Company Name in Company} as a female-friendly and non-discriminatory workplace {Name of the company given the reputation and I was shocked to be treated like this.
+I have worked tirelessly for the last {period Company Name in Company} in a female-friendly and non-discriminatory workplace {Name of the company given the reputation and I was shocked to be treated like this.

 I have raised this problem personally with the name of the abuser ending this problem before but have failed to receive an apology or satisfactory response.
 I would like to pursue this further with this official grievance and come to a quick and standard solution with the help of other members of human resources and management.